-Oh that’s a tough one.
+Oh, that’s a tough one.
 And it’s hard because I don’t want to sound cliché.
-I keep an sketchbook full of book or movie quotes, and my own sketches it’s so useful to start by looking through that.
+I keep a sketchbook full of book or movie quotes, and my own sketches it’s so useful to start by looking through that.

 6. What role does art play in your life?
 How does it change the way you view the world?

 Art transformed my life.
 Since my first day of art school, I had a feeling that I had a place.
 I started learning about color, composition, concepts, art history… And since that moment I started viewing my world differently, the colors, the feelings… and thanks to art you can see everything from the point of view of another person, underlining our common human bonds as well as the ways in which our experiences differ.